 Here’s a short list of easily obtainable nectar producing plants..
 There are many many more, BUT beware of introducing non-indigenous plants to your garden, it can mess up the local butterfly community.
 Butterfly gardens must be for the butterflies after all!

-These are a few general Larval Food Plants
+And a few general Larval Food Plants

 Which species feed on which plants will very much depend on your particular region.
 Try and attract certain species to your butterfly gardens, but avoid the exotic trap.
 Keeping to local wildlife culture will encourage lots of butterflies to your garden.